 The land the Chrysler Building sits on has another hidden fact: it is slanted.
 The property existed before the 1811 grid was created, resulting in the slant that the Chrysler Building sits on today.
 Before the building was erected, the property ran against the old Boston Post Road.

-6. The Chrylser Building used to host an auto showroom
+6. The Chrysler Building used to host an auto showroom

 The original purpose of the Chrysler Building was to act as a headquarters for Chrysler.
 Though this never materialized, an automobile showroom was located in the lobby of the building.
 This is the most direct reference to the company that built the skyscraper.